microsoft/sqlworkshops/SQLonOpenShift/sqlonopenshift/05_Operator.md

 Installing and configuring an Always On Availability Group can take some time and involve many steps, especially when  you need to configure a failover software package (such as Pacemaker) to help support automated failover capabilities.
 You can read more about Always On Availability Groups on Linux at https://docs.microsoft.com/en-us/sql/linux/sql-server-linux-availability-group-overview

 In Module 04 your learned OpenShift has built-in high availability capabilities.
 SQL Server 2019 provides the necessary software to cooperate with OpenShift to provide high availability with Always On Availability Groups.
 In addition, SQL Server 2019 provides an *Operator* to assist in deployment of the Always On Availability Group and coordinate failover activities.
-This is non-shared storage solujtion as each SQL Server replic has its own storage.
+This is non-shared storage solution as each SQL Server replica has its own storage.
 Combined with LoadBalancer services, this provides a complete High Availability solution with less downtime and read capabilities on secondary replicas.
 The following diagram shows a visual of this design

 ![AG on OpenShift](../graphics/AG_on_OpenShift.jpg)

-<pre>**NOTE: The components used for this Module as of April 2019 are preview software and can not be used for production purposes.
-Once production version of these components are available the workshop will be updated.**</pre>

 Proceed to the Activity to learn how to use an Operator to deploy and configure an Availability Group on OpenShift.